 You can delay the SDK Initialization until the customerUserID is set.
-This feature makes sure that the SDK doesn't begin functioning until the customerUserID is provided.
-If this API is used, all in-app events and any other SDK API calls are discarded until the customerUserID is provided.
+This feature ensures that the SDK doesn't begin functioning until the customerUserID is provided.
+If this API is used, in-app events and other SDK API calls are discarded until the customerUserID is provided.

-The downside of this API is that actions and events that users perform, purchase and subscriptions among them, don't show in your dashboard and are practically lost to you.
+The downside of this API is that actions and events that users perform, including purchase and subscriptions, aren't recorded in AppsFlyer.

-Use this feature only when it matches your business logic.
-Using this API increases the chance for discrepancies and might make the app more exposed to fraud.
+Whilst useful, use this feature when it matches your business logic.
+Using this API increases the likelihood that you will have discrepancies and can increase exposure to fraud.